ldaniels528/virtual88.java/README.md

 My first programming language was GWBASIC.
-As such, BASIC remains my first love; thus, I have fond memories of programming in the little language that could, and quite a few old programs that I can no longer run because I've switched to Mac OS X. I started JBasic in 2004 (as a hobby project) to be able to run those old programs on via the JVM.
+As such, BASIC remains my first love; thus, I have fond memories of programming in the little language that could, and quite a few old programs that I can no longer run because I've switched to Mac OS X. I started JavaPC in 2004 (as a hobby project) to be able to run those old programs on via the JVM.

 I've recently decided to update this project to Java 8, and improve its x86 compatibility and performance in the process.